 - Wi-fi only or Wi-fi & Cellular?

 You must decide when purchasing how much space you will need on your iPad.
 There is no way of adding additional storage to an iPad (e.g. no USB ports or similar).
 The best way of estimating the storage you require may be to look at the files you currently have.
-Unless you have lots of videos and photographs 16GB is probably sufficient.
-Each jump in size costs approximately GBP80.
+Unless you have lots of videos and photographs 32GB is normally sufficient.

 - Do you want to purchase a cover and (the big question) what colour should it be?